Remember that time you would rather forget?

 Can I get a witness?

 I’d love to hear one of your stories of an epic fail.
 C’mon… you know you have one.
 Maybe by us sharing our blind spots we can help someone else out there discover theirs.
+Let us know in the comments below!

 Looking forward to hearing your story.
 Thank you for loving students!